 The collaborative process is not for everyone

 Is it applicable to victims of domestic violence?

 Even domestic violence cases still have a chance for a successful collaborative divorce.
 In fact, the collaborative process helps both parties address the issue.
 They can often discuss the possibility of treatment and rehabilitation.
 However, both lawyers should ensure that there will be no coercion or intimidation.
 It is impossible to achieve collaborative resolution when the collaborative team members do not feel safe.

-Here are three questions spouses should answer before going through a collaborative process:
+Questions spouses should answer before going through a collaborative process

 - Are you willing to negotiate?